umbraco/UmbracoDocs/13/umbraco-deploy/deployment-workflow/import-with-migrations.md

 The grid editor introduced in Umbraco 7 has been removed from Umbraco 14.
 It's functionality is replaced with the Block Grid.

-With Deploy migrators we have support for migrating data type configuration and property data between these property editors.
+With Deploy migrators we have support for migrating Data Type configuration and property data between these property editors.

 You can configure the default migration with the following composer: